 Rolled Throughput Yield is the probability of the entire process producing zero defects.
-RTY is more important as a metric to use where the process has excessive rework.
+RTY is increasingly relevant as a metric when a process has excessive rework.

 Since this rework involves many of the 7-wastes and contains the hidden factory opportunity, it is relevant to guide the team in the right direction.